itsmaxymoo/quittit-website/README.md

 as possible. quittit can be used to quit sites other than reddit!

 Sections should remain relatively small and easy to understand.
-Style and structure can be modified in `_layouts/base.html`.
+Style and structure can be modified in the other various HTML files.
+Javascript should be avoided.